 Interchurch Social Services of Knox County, Knox County | EOC 9196

-Interchurch Social Services provides emergency assistance to residents of Knox County including rent, utility, and prescription assistance, pantry service, clothing, gasoline vouchers for medical appointments, and Christmas assistance.
+Interchurch Social Services provides emergency assistance to residents of Knox County including rent assistance, utility assistance, prescription assistance, pantry service, clothing, gasoline vouchers for medical appointments, and Christmas assistance.

 Journey’s End Ministries, Newcomerstown | EOC 9931

 Journey’s End operates a food pantry to feed the less fortunate in Newcomerstown and the surrounding area.
 We also offer used clothing and household items.

 To follow Jesus’ command to love our neighbors as ourselves by helping those who have lost their jobs or are low income.
 Provides cleaning supplies, personal hygiene supplies, diapers, and school supplies that can't be purchased with food stamps.

 Nepali Speaking Ministry in Cuyahoga Falls | EOC 9923

 Christian education for children and adults who speak English as a second language, specifically those who speak Nepali as a first language.